-The very first step you will want to take is register through your existing Government Gateway account for MTD.
-If you don’t already have an account you will need to register, which can be done online at: https://www.gov.uk/log-in-register-hmrc-online-services
+The very first step you will want to take is registering through your existing Government Gateway account for MTD.
+If you don’t already have an account you will need to register, which can be done online at https://www.gov.uk/log-in-register-hmrc-online-services

 Second, you need to consider if the changes apply to you currently.
 If you are uncertain, we recommend you consult with a professional.